What’s New With vCloud Availability 4.0-SLA Profiles

 vCloud Availability for Cloud-to-Cloud DR-Part 3: Site Pairing

-In last post of this series we configured the vCAV-C2C appliance for both Site A & B. In this post we will learn how to perform site pairing so that tenants can start replicating workloads between 2 cloud instances.
+In this post, we will learn how to perform site pairing so that tenants start replicating workloads between 2 cloud instances.

-If you are not following along this series, then I recommend reading earlier posts of this series from below links:
+If you are not following along with this series, then I recommend reading earlier posts of this series from the links below:

 1: Introduction to vCloud Availability for Cloud-to-Cloud DR